MaverickMayCode/wazuh-home-soc-lab/docs/attack-simulations.md

 - to install suricata onto our Wazuh VM (Ubuntu).
 Then ran a quick verification command to check that it was correctly installed: suricata --version.

-Started Suricata and added it's logs file to our Wazuh config
+Started Suricata and added it's logs file to our Wazuh config.

 ## Ran Basic Nmap Scan